Me-Kalyan/kalyan-aim-arcade/README.md

-# Streamero Arcade
+# Kalyan Aim Arcade

-A gaming app built with Next.js, TypeScript, and Tailwind CSS featuring mini games and leaderboards with a streaming-style design.
+A gaming app built with Next.js, TypeScript, and Tailwind CSS featuring aim training mini games and leaderboards with a streaming-style design.

 ## Getting Started